FormulaMonks/thicket/CONTRIBUTING.md

 # Installation

-- Running `yarn bootstrap` in the project root directory will install and link everything you need for development.
+- Running `yarn` and then `yarn bootstrap` in the project root directory will install and link everything you need for development.

 # Webapp